Torturing animals and filming their painful deaths is an activity protected by the U.S. Constitution, according to a federal judge in Texas.

 Lake wrote the statute could prohibit activities that did not qualify as animal cruelty - such as a depiction of "the humane slaughter of a stolen cow."

 Lake let the obscenity charges stand.

-Richards and Justice, allegedly made the videos between Feb.
+Richards, a sometime escort, and Justice, a bus driver, allegedly made the videos between Feb.
 2010 and Aug.
 2012, according to court papers.